-The Old Manor Park Library in the London Borough of Newham is a new public space for artists, makers and people living in Manor Park.
+The Old Manor Park Library in the London Borough of Newham is a public space for artists, makers and people living in Manor Park.

-The Library, which is a Grade II listed Carnegie building and had been unused for three years, has been redesigned by architects Nicholas Lobo Brennan and Astrid Smitham to incorporate affordable artist studios, meeting spaces and the Rabbits Road Institute, a pioneering new art space led by artists Ruth Beale and Amy Feneck.
+The Library, which is a Grade II listed Carnegie building and had been unused for three years, has been redesigned by architects Nicholas Lobo Brennan and Astrid Smitham to incorporate affordable artist studios, meeting spaces and an arts space open to the public, currently home to artists in residence OOMK and their Rabbits Road Press.
 The centre provides support for artistic practices encompassing making, performance, research and group activities.
 In an area with markedly low levels of cultural engagement the project allows artists and residents of east London to connect with each other in new ways, enabling a radical new sharing of knowledge, skills and resources.

 Visit the dedicated Old Manor Park Library website for opening times and full event listings.
 The building is fully wheelchair accessible.The Old Manor Park Library is delivered in partnership by Create, Bow Arts and Newham Council.
 It is supported by the Mayor of London’s High Street Fund.